 Dealing with Paralysis Daily

 As difficult as the physical issues are, the financial concerns can be just as challenging.
 Over the lifetime of a person with paralysis, there are many direct and indirect costs to consider.
-In addition to medical care, personal medical equipment including wheelchairs, modifications to vehicles and homes to become accessible, and other costs can become overwhelming.
+In addition to medical care, unexpected costs associated with:

 There are other costs to consider as well such as lost wages, loss of benefits from an employer, loss in productivity, and loss of future ability to earn a living.